parse-community/docs/Migrating-an-Existing-Parse-App.md

 **We highly recommend that you first run through this guide with a development or test version of your app before working with a production app.**

+There are a few areas where Parse Server does not provide compatibility with the Parse hosted backend.
+Carefully read through the list of [compatibility issues with hosted Parse](https://github.com/ParsePlatform/parse-server/wiki/Compatibility-with-Hosted-Parse) before proceeding.

 Here is a visual overview of the migration steps.
 Follow the detailed instructions after the diagram to migrate your app.

 ![](https://parse.com/images/docs/server/migration.png)